 Features unique to satellite TV

 The biggest problem with DBS is that higher-frequency bands are often more sensitive to weather interruptions.
 However, the fact that it’s available essentially everywhere due to the pervasiveness of satellite radio signals often makes it the best choice for consumers in rural areas.
+In other words, while it may work well for some users in New York and California, the service might not be ideal for those living in downtown Chicago or Los Angeles.

 Over-the-top (OTT) content providers like Hulu and Netflix differ from broadcast and IPTV in that the content comes from a third-party provider over the general, public Internet.
 For example: consumers pay cable TV companies, and they deliver cable TV via their cable infrastructure.
 With OTT content, a consumer with cable broadband acquires content from a third-party company, but the content is delivered via the same cable infrastructure as data.